jermnelson/intro2libsys/textbook/chapters/six/servers.rst

 =======
 Servers
 =======
-While you already have some experience managing your Linux VM on a cloud server, you may also need to know how to manage physical servers as well.
-While the term *server* can mean not only a physical or virtual computer, server can also mean the software, running on a physical or virtual machine, that responds to requests from another program either running on the same machine or on a different machine.
+While the term *server* can mean not only a physical or virtual computer, server can also refer to type of software running on a physical or virtual machine. program either running on the same machine or on a different machine.
 To further complicate definition, machines are often classified by what type of server software running on the machine.
 Common specific servers include database servers, file servers,